DaveO-Home/embedded-acceptance-tests-vue/public/vue2/README.md

 # Vue Embedded Acceptance Testing with Karma and Jasmine

 The basic idea is to build a production application ensuring consistent and stable code using JavaScript, CSS and bootstrap linting and automated unit and e2e testing.
 This will be in part, assisted by the development tools, detailed in the [Development Overview](#vue-development) and bundle sections.
 Parcel, Rollup and Webpack now use Vue 3.
 The Vue 2 bundlers are located in `public/vue2`.
+Vite was added for vue3 and is located in `public/vite`.

 [Production Build](#vue-production-build)